saulgreenberg/Timelapse/SQLiteNeededFixes.md

 zero-behavior-change documentation fix rather than a real, if small, change to already-working retry logic.

-### 10. Mailto error-log feature: separate, pre-existing bug (not caused by the SQLite fix)
+### 10. Mailto error-log feature: separate, pre-existing bug (not caused by the SQLite fix) — IMPLEMENTED, awaiting manual test

 `src/Timelapse/TimelapseMenuCallbacks/TimelapseMenuHelp.cs:219-253`
 (`MenuItemEmailErrorLog_Click`): reads the app log, truncates to the **last 1000 lines**